chwilliamson/Vizregress/readme.md

 *foo.difference.png* will give you an idea of which zones to check.
 You could try inverting the image to see if it's clearer to find the difference.

-##Williamson.BDD.Examples.Tests
+##Vizregress.BDD.Examples.Tests
-Contains tests for *Williamson.BDD.Examples* using NUnit
+Contains tests for *Vizregress.BDD.Examples* using NUnit

-##Williamson.Example.Web
+##Vizregress.Example.Web
-A SelfHosted web example required by the selenium tests in Williamson.VDD.Tests.
+A SelfHosted web example required by the selenium tests in Vizregress.Tests.
 It's an ASP.NET Web API SelfHost and I added a custom MessageHandler to serve embedded content for testing purposes.

 The following frameworks are used: